DeployRepository/zero-downtime-deployment/README.md

 - **Environment File Sync**: Sync environment variables with the remote server.

 ## Example Usage

-Here's an example workflow configuration that uses the `DeployRepository/zero-downtime-deployment@v1.0.0` action:
+You can use our [Setuper](https://deployrepository.com/setuper) by filing this form well be do all work, create workflow and secrets. or you can follow an example workflow configuration that uses the `DeployRepository/zero-downtime-deployment@v1.0.0` action:

 > [!IMPORTANT]
 > You need to add the following secrets to your repository: